Alabama's Africatown Hopes For Revival After Slave Ship Discovery

 Today she says there are obstacles to reckoning with the story of the Clotilde.

-"We have the old south, where people just don't want to talk about slavery," Davis says.
+"We have the old South, where people just don't want to talk about slavery," Davis says.

 Africatown is surrounded by a paper mill, chemical plants and oil storage tanks.

-Note: A previous version of this story incorrectly spelled a reference to Darron Patterson's last name as Paterson.